By Juliane Kloess, Ph.D., Lecturer at the University of Birmingham

 The findings of the study revealed that offenders either employed a direct or an indirect approach to conversations with children and initiating contact with them.
 The approach offenders employed was also reflected in the types of strategies they used.
-That is, offenders who employed more of a direct approach also used more blunt/forceful strategies (e.g., threats).
+That is, offenders who employed more of a direct approach also used more blunt/forceful strategies (e.g., threats, watching taboo porn video).
 On the contrary, offenders who employed more of an indirect approach engaged in general conversation making and made use of strategies, such as compliments and flattery, in order to make their victim feel special.

 Of particular interest was that only two offenders (out of a sample of five) were found to engage in aspects of sexual grooming, which is defined as “a process by which a person prepared a child, significant adults and the environment for the abuse of this child.
 Specific goals include gaining access to the child, gaining the child’s compliance, and maintaining the child’s secrecy to avoid disclosure.”
 (Craven, Brown, & Gilchrist, 2006, p.
 297).

 How are these findings important in practice?

 Despite sexually exploitative interactions between offenders and children commonly referred to as ‘online grooming’, the findings of the study highlight a lack of this process in most interactions of the case series used within the research.
 This is important to consider when applying the terminology and definition of sexual grooming to such interactions, but also when it comes to detecting and criminalizing this offending behavior.
 That is, the ambiguous use of the term ‘sexual grooming’ has the potential to hinder the recognition of this process by children, as well as the detection of it and any associated offending behavior by police.